 - 1. It is essential that a works contract precisely describe the works or portion of the works to be constructed.
-Whether a contractor has failed to perform his construction obligations will be decided by reference to that description (see chapter XVIII, "Delay, defects and other failures to perform").
-The description may specify the type of the works (e.g. power station), the scope of the construction (i.e. the entire works or aspects of the construction, such as civil engineering, building or the supply and installation of equipment) and the technical characteristics of the works, equipment, materials and construction services. - The contracting approach chosen by the purchaser (see chapter II, "Choice of contracting approach") and the procedure adopted for concluding the contract (see chapter III, "Procedure for concluding contract") may determine which party is to prepare the documents describing the construction to be effected.
-For example, if the purchaser solicits tenders for the construction of the entire works on a turnkey contract basis, he will describe in his invitation to tender the main features and operational capabilities which he requires in the works to be constructed.
+Whether a contractor has failed to perform his construction obligations will be decided by reference to that description (see chapter XVIII, "Delay, defects and other failures to perform", paragraph 1).
+The description may specify the type of the works (e.g., power station), the scope of the construction (i.e., the entire works or aspects of the construction, such as civil engineering, building or the supply and installation of equipment) and the technical characteristics of the works, equipment, materials and construction services. - The contracting approach chosen by the purchaser (see chapter II, "Choice of contracting approach") and the procedure adopted for concluding the contract (see chapter III, "Selection of contractor and conclusion of contract", paragraph 1) may determine which party is to prepare the documents describing the construction to be effected.
+For example, if the purchaser solicits tenders for the construction of the entire works on a turnkey contract basis, he will describe in his invitation to tender the main technical features and operational capabilities which he requires in the works to be constructed.
 Tenderers may be obligated to prepare and submit specifications and drawings (see paragraph 3, below) describing, in conformity with the invitation to tender, the technical characteristics of the works that they are prepared to construct.
-If the several contracts approach is chosen by the purchaser, and the design for the works is to be supplied by him, he may need to prepare and supply the specifications and drawings in respect of the construction to be effected by each separate contractor.
+If a contracting approach involving several contracts is chosen by the purchaser, and the design for the works is to be supplied by him, he may need to prepare and supply the specifications and drawings in respect of the construction to be effected by each separate contractor.
 The totality of the specifications and drawings provided to all the contractors should cover without overlap or omission the entire works to be constructed.

-B. Determination in contract documents of scope and technical characteristics of construction
+B. Determination in contract documents of construction scope and technical characteristics of works